Cost Saving Report

 Cost-saving plans estimate the savings you can achieve by utilizing pre-calculated versions of your metrics.
-You can generate a cost savings report for a query audit group with common computation logic: if there is no common computation for a group, you cannot generate a cost savings plan for that group.
+You can generate a cost-saving plan for a query audit group with common computation logic: if there is no common computation for a group, you cannot generate a cost-saving plan for that group.
 Perform this action by choosing the "Generate Cost Saving Plan" action on an audit group's detail page.

 Run Options

-We create a temporary table based on the common computation logic when you generate a cost-saving report.
+We create a temporary table based on the common computation logic when you generate a cost-saving plan.
 If you choose the "dry run" option, then:

 • we perform a dry run of the original queries in the group that match the common logic